Two radii form an isosceles triangle

 Proof

-A circle is a set of points that are all the same distance for the centre.
+A circle is a set of points that are all the same distance from the centre.

 A radius is a line drawn from the centre to any point on the circle.